Google updates SOS Alerts with visualizations of natural disasters

 Google has announced a number of enhancements to SOS Alerts, a safety feature first introduced to Google Maps and Search nearly two years ago.

-SOS Alerts are designed to surface key information during natural disasters and human-induced catastrophes — this could include maps showing where wildfires are active, local news coverage, Twitter updates, relevant telephone numbers, ways to donate to a cause, and such like.
-Starting today, and rolling out over the next few weeks, SOS Alerts are getting a big makeover, and will now feature visual data about disasters and a warning system that helps you navigate around potentially hazardous areas.
+SOS Alerts are designed to surface key information during natural disasters and human-induced catastrophes, including maps tracking wildfires, local news coverage, Twitter updates, relevant telephone numbers, and ways to donate to a cause.
+Starting today and rolling out over the next few weeks, SOS Alerts are getting a big makeover — adding visual data about disasters and a warning system that helps you navigate around potentially hazardous areas.

 Eye of the storm

-Google Maps will show visualizations about hurricanes — in the days that precede an expected hurricane, users will see a notification card warning them if they are in the area.
-This will also show an anticipated storm trajectory, and the time at which it’s expected to pass various points along the route.
+As part of the update, Google Maps will now show visualizations of hurricanes.
+In the days before an expected hurricane hits users will see a notification card warning them if they are in its path.
+This feature will also show an anticipated storm trajectory and when it’s expected to pass various points along the route.

-In the coming months, Google will add additional alerts if it thinks that a crisis may impact your drive — so if your journey encroaches on the path of a hurricane, it will try to help you steer clear.
+In the coming months, Google will add additional alerts if it thinks a crisis may impact your drive, and it will try to help you steer clear of any danger zones.

-It’s not just about hurricanes though.
-In the aftermath of an earthquake, SOS Alerts will also now show the “shakemap” including its epicenter and magnitude, with different colors illustrating the intensity of the earthquake in relation to the location.
+The new feature is not just about hurricanes, though.
+In the aftermath of an earthquake, SOS Alerts will also now show the “shakemap,” including its epicenter and magnitude, with different colors illustrating the intensity of the earthquake in relation to the location.

-And Google Maps users in India, where some of the most devastating floods have impacted in recent years, will see forecasts that highlight where a flood is mostly likely to affect, and its degrees of severity by location.
+And Google Maps users in India, where some of the most devastating floods have occurred in recent years, will see forecasts highlighting areas a flood is mostly likely to affect, as well as degrees of severity by location.

-Though the Google Maps visualizations will only show up for those in the affected areas, those searching for more information through Google Search using event-specific search terms will be able to see similar information.
+Though the Google Maps visualizations will only show up for those in the affected areas, putting event-specific terms in Google Search will surface similar information.

-SOS Alerts are similar in concept to Facebook’s Safety Check which launched back in 2014, and such features help to illustrate how platforms with such scale can be used to help millions of people in times of crisis.
+SOS Alerts are similar to Facebook’s Safety Check, which launched back in 2014.
+These types of features demonstrate how platforms with massive scale can be used to help millions of people in times of crisis.
 Indeed, Google’s reach is used to convey all manner of crisis-related information, such as AMBER alerts to locate missing children and drug disposal locations to combat the opioid crisis.

-The new hurricane visualizations will be landing in Google across all its mobile and desktop platforms over the coming weeks in the U.S., Mexico, Caribbean, Western Europe, Japan, Taiwan, China, Philippines, Vietnam, Thailand, and South Korea.
-The earthquake shakemaps and navigation warnings will be available globally, while the new flood forecast tools will start rolling out in Patna, India, before expanding to the Ganges and Brahmaputra regions.
+The new hurricane visualizations will be landing in Google across all its mobile and desktop platforms over the coming weeks in the U.S., Mexico, the Caribbean, Western Europe, Japan, Taiwan, China, the Philippines, Vietnam, Thailand, and South Korea.
+The earthquake shakemaps and navigation warnings will be available globally, while the new flood forecast tools will start rolling out in Patna, India before expanding to the Ganges and Brahmaputra regions.